-In a blog published by CPJ in 2009, an Eritrean journalist in exile, Aaron Berhane, reported that he and Amanuel had submitted a letter to Eritrea’s ministry of information on September 21, 2001, demanding clarification on the decision to shut down privately owned newspapers.
+In a blog published by CPJ in 2009, Aaron Berhane, an exiled Eritrean journalist who died in May 2021, reported that he and Amanuel had submitted a letter to Eritrea’s Ministry of Information on September 21, 2001, demanding clarification on the decision to shut down privately owned newspapers.
 Aaron reported that this was the last time he saw Amanuel before his arrest on September 23.

 Eritrea’s government has not provided substantive information on Amanuel’s health or location.